 Whether you’re a student, faculty member, or staff member, there’s a good chance that your college is getting more sustainable in its operations and looking to help deliver positive change for our planet.

 With recent statistics from the Princeton Review reporting that 64 percent of incoming students and their parents pick their college in part based on sustainability factors, how can you make a real and sustainable difference on your campus and join this movement?

 At Rubicon®, our mission is to end waste, in all of its forms.
 This starts with the physical waste that we see in our landfills (which emit methane, a potent greenhouse gas 28-36 times more harmful to the environment than carbon dioxide), rivers, and oceans each and every day.
 Knowing what can be recycled is a challenge for all of us; but if done correctly, recycling has the potential to have a big impact.

-Trash and recycling are tangible—students, faculty, and visitors to your campus take note if you have a good recycling and waste diversion program in place, and perhaps even worse, they take notice if you do not have such a program in place.
-In the same way that university and college campuses that ensure that graffiti is removed within one day, or that broken windows are quickly repaired, demonstrate that this behavior is unacceptable; when your campus keeps waste and recycling bins side by side throughout its grounds, you communicate to everyone who enters your campus that recycling and waste diversion are part of your values and the right things to do.
+Trash and recycling are tangible—students, faculty, and visitors to your campus take note if you have a good recycling and waste diversion program in place—and they certainly notice if you do not have such a program in place at all.
+In the same way that university and college campuses that ensure that graffiti is removed within one day, or that broken windows are quickly repaired, demonstrate that this behavior is unacceptable; when your campus keeps waste and recycling bins side by side throughout its grounds, you communicate to everyone that enters your campus that recycling and waste diversion are part of your values and the right things to do.

 How to DIVERT University Waste

 This all sounds great, but how can your university set up a successful waste and recycling program on your campus?
 Enter, the RUBICONMethod™.